aspiring-developer/Burger-1/README.md

 # Burger Selection App
-A restaurant app that lets users to enter and save their favorite burger names.
+A restaurant app that lets users to virtually create and modify their favorite burgers.

 ### A placeholder image for now!
-***This will be replaced by the app's functionality Gifs/video/image.***
+***This will be replaced by the app's functionality Gifs/video/image or something meaningful thing!***

 ![Burger Placeholder Image](https://github.com/ssh1sharma/Burger/blob/master/public/assets/img/spicy_chicken.jpg)

-### Check development phase screenshots in "Screenshots" folder.
+- **Check development phase screenshots in "Screenshots" folder.**

 ### Directory Map:
 ```